rrivirr/rriv-cloud/README.md

 AWS is used sparingly.
 Its main purpose is to act as the guardian of our Vault root token.
 For this, we have some very basic infrastructure captured in Terraform as well, stored again in DigitalOcean statefiles.

 ## How-Tos

+There are a handful of resources that have been set up manually.
+They are as follows:
+- AWS S3 bucket in the `rriv` (management) account
+- DO S3 bucket in each of the dev, staging, and prod team accounts
+- DO S3 bucket access key with read/write/delete on the above S3 bucket (limited scope)

 ### Deployment order

 1. TODO: Terraform to set up SSO users and provision the environment accounts from the management account: rriv-dev, etc